Fgerthoffert/files-sync-action/README.md

 | `rebase`   | Adds all synchronization commits to the target branch without a merge commit |
 | `squash`   | Squashes all synchronization commits into one merge commit                   |

+## Commit signature

+Follow [this documentation](https://docs.github.com/en/authentication/managing-commit-signature-verification/generating-a-new-gpg-key#generating-a-gpg-key) to generate a GPG key and then [these steps](https://docs.github.com/en/authentication/managing-commit-signature-verification/adding-a-gpg-key-to-your-github-account) to add the key to your Github account.

 ## Credits

 `files-sync-action` is inspired by the following GitHub Actions.
 Thanks!!